bguidinger/powerbi-build-tools/README.md

 **Can I set credentials on data sources for reports/datasets?**

 Yes, you can either do this using either the `Import` task or the `Set Credentials` task.

+**If something isn't working, can I get support from Microsoft?**

+No. While I do work for Microsoft, this extenion is supported personally by me during my free time.
+If you have run into any issues, please log them on [GitHub](https://github.com/bguidinger/powerbi-build-tools/issues).